pyctrl/izulu/README.rst

    if such kwarg is present in type hints
    (for example above ``ts`` would be an attribute and ``smth`` won't)

-#. you can attach static and dynamic default values:
+#.
+You can attach static and dynamic default values:
    this is why ``datetime.now()`` was omitted above

-#. out-of-box validation for provided ``kwargs``
+#.
+Out-of-box validation for provided ``kwargs``
    (individually enable/disable checks with ``__features__`` attribute)

-Izulu Machinery Rules
+Izulu machinery rules
 ---------------------

 * ``__init__()`` accepts only kwargs